-6.3.1 Requirements - Statutory Service Users
+6.3.1 Requirements - statutory service users

-- Statutory service users are families with children and/or young people under 18 years, including unborn children, who have experienced abuse and/or neglect and as a result Child Safety has determined the child/ren is/are in need of protection and are therefore in the statutory child protection system. - Families must be working with or recently ceased working with Child Safety Services on an Intervention with Parental Agreement or a Court Order. - Service Users are parents 1and other immediate family members in a direct caring role of children who are referred exclusively by Child Safety Services when: - A. The case plan goal or review of a case plan goal is: - reunification within 12 months, or - support for the parent(s) with a child living at home under a Child Protection Order i.e. a Protective Supervision Order or a Directive Order which requires specific actions involving the family, or - support for the parent(s) with a child living at home under an Intervention with Parental Agreement or Support Service2 case to prevent any likelihood of the child entering out-of-home care: and - B. The age group is inclusive of children and young people aged from unborn to under 18 years.
+- Statutory service users are families with children and/or young people under 18 years, including unborn children, who have experienced abuse and/or neglect and as a result Child Safety has determined the child/ren is/are in need of protection and are therefore in the statutory child protection system. - Families must be working with or recently ceased working with Child Safety Services on an Intervention with Parental Agreement or a Court Order. - Service Users are parents 2and other immediate family members in a direct caring role of children who are referred exclusively by Child Safety Services when: - A. The case plan goal or review of a case plan goal is: - reunification within 12 months; or - support for the parent(s) with a child living at home under a Child Protection Order i.e. a Protective Supervision Order or a Directive Order which requires specific actions involving the family; or - support for the parent(s) with a child living at home under an Intervention with Parental Agreement or Support Service3 case to prevent any likelihood of the child entering care; and - B. The age group is inclusive of children and young people aged from unborn to under 18 years.

-6.3.2 Considerations - Statutory Service Users
+6.3.2 Considerations - statutory service users